ScottKirvan/ScooterUtils/notes/USER_README.md

 and works globally across all projects.

 > [!NOTE]
-> This setting overrides the setting in **Editor Preferences/Appearance**, but note, when you disable this setting,
+> This setting overrides the setting in **Editor Preferences/Appearance**, but when you disable this setting,
 > the editor will default back to the normal 1.0 setting as a scale value.
-You may need to restart the editor
-> to get the system to recognize that you'd rather use the **Editor Preferences/Appearance** setting.
+> If your setting under **Editor Preferences/Appearance** is not 1.0, you may need to restart the editor to get the sytem to pick up the correct Application Scale.

 ### Prefs: Max FPS
 Choose **Edit > Editor Preferences** from the Main Menu bar, scroll down and select **Plugins/Scooter Utilities** -- this setting is in the **Max FPS** section.